freezy/dmd-extensions/README.md

 ### Colorization

-If you are a PC monitor user or have an RGB display (PinDMDv3, PIN2DMD or ZeDMD), you can enable frame-by-frame colorization for games that are supported by the creators of the virtual pinball community.
+If you are a PC monitor user or have an RGB display (PinDMDv3, PIN2DMD, Pixelcade or ZeDMD), you can enable frame-by-frame colorization for games that are supported by the creators of the virtual pinball community.
 This means that the DMD will be rendered in color, with up to 64 colors per frame.

-There are two supported formats: VNI/PAL (originally only available for PIN2DMD displays), and Serum.
+There are two supported formats: Serum and VNI/PAL (originally only available for PIN2DMD displays).
 Both formats keep their files in the `altcolor` folder, which is located in the same folder as VPM (usually `Visual Pinball\VPinMAME\altcolor`).
 In this folder, every game has its separate folder, which contains the colorization files.

 Depending on the source, the game folders and colorization files are named differently:

 - In VPM, the game folders are named after the ROM name (e.g. `cp_16` for Champion Pub).
+- Serum files are named after the game name, but with the `.cRZ` extension (e.g. `cp_16.cRZ`)
 - VNI/PAL files are always named `pin2dmd.vni` and `pin2dmd.pal`.
-- Serum files are named after the game name, but with the `.cRZ` extension (e.g. `cp_16.cRZ`)
 - In Pinball Arcade and Pinball FX3, the games have different names.
 Scroll down for [a list of game names](#game-names) at the time of writing.